Belfast: Primary and secondary education

-Denominational lines have since blurred, with Catholics in particular moving into the controlled grammars.
-But the presence of 18 selective grammar schools in Belfast is a further feature of post-primary education in Belfast that distinguishes it from that of comparable cities in Great Britain where academic selection was abandoned in the 1960s and 70s.
-Partly prompted by the COVID disruption of external testing in 2021/22, some the city's grammars have begun to review and amend the practice.
+Denominational lines have since blurred, with Catholics in particular moving into the controlled grammars; however, the presence of 18 selective grammar schools in Belfast is a further feature of post-primary education in Belfast that distinguishes it from that of comparable cities in Great Britain where academic selection was abandoned in the 1960s and 70s.
+Partly prompted by the COVID disruption of external testing in 2021/22, some of the city's grammars have begun to review and amend the practice.
 It is not clear that this will be on terms that reduce the degree of social segregation they have represented within the system.

 In 2006, the Belfast Education and Library Board became part of the consolidated Education Authority for Northern Ireland.
 In Belfast, the Authority has responsibility for 156 primary, and 48 secondary schools (including the 18 grammars).
 The system is marked by stark inequalities in outcome.
-Around 30% of school leavers in the city do not attain 5 GCSEs, A* - C (including Maths and English).
+Around 30% of school leavers in the city do not attain 5 GCSEs, A*-C (including Maths and English).
 For those in receipt of free school meals, the figure rises to over 50%.

-Further and Higher education
+Further and higher education

 Belfast Metropolitan College ("Belfast Met") is a further education college with three main campuses around the city, including several smaller buildings.
 Formerly known as Belfast Institute of Further and Higher Education, it specialises in vocational education.
 The college has over 53,000 students enrolled on full-time and part-time courses, making it one of the largest further education colleges in the UK and the largest in the island of Ireland.

 Belfast has two universities.
 Queen's University Belfast was founded as a college in 1845.
 In 1908, the Catholic bishops lifted their ban on attendance and Queen's was granted university status.
 It is a member of the Russell Group, an association of 24 leading research-intensive universities in the UK, and is one of the largest universities in the UK with over 25,000 students – among them over 4,000 international students.

 Ulster University, created in its current form in 1984, is a multi-centre university with a campus on the edge of the Cathedral Quarter of Belfast.
 Since 2021, this original "Arts College" campus has undergone a £1.4bn expansion to accommodate offerings across all departments.
 The project promises to bring 15,500 staff and students into the city, and to generate 5,000 new jobs.

 Governance

 Belfast was granted borough status by James VI and I in 1613 and official city status by Queen Victoria in 1888.
-Since 1973 it has been a local government district under local administration by Belfast City Council.
+Since 1973, it has been a local government district under local administration by Belfast City Council.

 Belfast has been represented in the British House of Commons since 1801, and in Northern Ireland Assembly, as presently constituted, since 1998.